YenTonv/CSB310-Alternative-Language/README.md

 # CSB310-Alternative-Language

 ## Implementation
-The programming language I used is JavaScript.
-JavaScript is a popular programming language that is widely used for both front-end and back-end web development.
-It is well-suited for this task as it provides built-in support for object-oriented programming, file ingestion, conditional statements, assignment statements, loops, subprograms (functions/methods), unit testing, and exception handling.
+The implementation of this project utilizes JavaScript, a widely-used programming language known for its versatility in both front-end and back-end web development.
+JavaScript offers robust features such as object-oriented programming, file ingestion, conditional statements, assignment statements, loops, subprograms (functions/methods), unit testing, and exception handling, making it an ideal choice for this task.

 ### Object-oriented programming:

-JavaScript supports object-oriented programming (OOP) through its prototype-based inheritance model.
-Objects can be created using constructor functions or object literals, and methods can be added to objects using prototype or class syntax.
+JavaScript embraces object-oriented programming by employing a prototype-based inheritance model.
+In JavaScript, objects can be instantiated using constructor functions or object literals.
+Additionally, methods can be attached to objects using either prototype-based syntax or the modern class syntax.

 ### File ingestion:

-JavaScript provides the FileReader API, which allows reading file content from the user's device.
-This is useful for file ingestion tasks, such as reading CSV files for processing.
+JavaScript includes the FileReader API, which facilitates the reading of file content directly from the user's device.
+This feature proves particularly valuable for file ingestion operations, such as parsing and processing CSV files.
+By utilizing the FileReader API, JavaScript enables seamless integration with the user's file system, ensuring efficient and convenient file handling capabilities.

 ### onditional statements:
 JavaScript supports conditional statements like if-else, switch-case, and ternary operators.
 These statements allow for conditional execution of code based on different conditions.

 ### Assignment statements:
-JavaScript supports assignment statements to assign values to variables or object properties.
+JavaScript offers assignment statements for assigning values to variables or object properties.
 Variables can be assigned values using the assignment operator "=".

 ### Loops:
-JavaScript provides different loop constructs, such as for loop, while loop, and do-while loop, for iterative execution of code blocks.
+JavaScript provides various loop constructs, such as the for loop, while loop, and do-while loop, for iterative execution of code blocks.
+Loops enable repetitive operations and efficient processing of data.

 ### Subprograms (functions/methods):
-JavaScript supports defining and using functions.
+JavaScript supports defining and using functions, which are referred to as subprograms in this context.
 Functions can be defined using function declarations or function expressions.
-They can accept parameters, perform specific tasks, and return values.
+They can accept parameters, perform specific tasks, and return values, promoting modularity and code reusability.

 ### Unit testing and exception handling:
-JavaScript has various testing frameworks and libraries available for unit testing, such as Jest, Mocha, and Jasmine.
-These frameworks provide features for writing and executing tests to ensure the correctness of the code.
-JavaScript also has built-in exception handling mechanisms using try-catch blocks for handling and managing errors.
+JavaScript offers a range of testing frameworks and libraries for unit testing, including popular options like Jest, Mocha, and Jasmine.
+These frameworks facilitate the creation and execution of tests to ensure code correctness.
+JavaScript also provides built-in exception handling mechanisms, utilizing try-catch blocks to handle and manage errors effectively.

-## Library
+### Library
-In this project, I didn't use any libraries.
-The decision to not use any libraries in JavaScript for this project was based on several factors.
-The project requirements are relatively simple and can be achieved using built-in JavaScript functionality, there may be no need to introduce additional libraries.
-Furthermore, I was using TextEdit to write codes so it was more complicated trying to install libraries.
+No external libraries were utilized in this project.
+The decision to refrain from incorporating additional JavaScript libraries was based on several factors.
+The project requirements were relatively straightforward and achievable using the built-in functionality of JavaScript.
+Additionally, the use of libraries would have added unnecessary complexity, especially considering the development environment used (TextEdit).

-## Note
+### Note
 Once you open the html file, all the tests are already run through console as showed in the image below:
 ![Tests](https://github.com/YenTonv/CSB310-Alternative-Language/assets/92559627/f85d3a5d-7742-4dc2-9212-46ca8dbd1e8a)